1903 Penny Value Checker: Errors List & No Mint Mark Worth

 2004 - Present

 The auction records from 2004 to present reveal what collectors have paid for top-tier 1903 pennies.
-These sale prices highlight how condition and variety drive value in the market.
+These sale prices highlight how condition, color, and variety drive value in the market.

+At the very top, an MS 67 example sold for $17,250 at Heritage Auctions on November 4, 2004 — the all-time record for a business strike.
 An MS 60 coin fetched $4,600, while MS 66 examples ranged from $440 to $2,880.
-This variation within the same grade likely reflects differences in color designation or eye appeal.
+That wide spread within the same grade reflects differences in color designation (RD vs. RB vs. BN) and overall eye appeal.

 Notably, one error variety appears on this list.
 The 1903 RPD FS-304 S-3 in grade 58 sold for $495.
-This demonstrates that even moderately graded error coins can outperform higher-grade regular strikes.
+Even moderately graded error coins can outperform higher-grade regular strikes when the variety is strong and well-attributed.

-For collectors, these records offer useful benchmarks when evaluating potential purchases or assessing existing holdings.
+For collectors, these records serve as useful benchmarks when evaluating potential purchases or assessing existing holdings.

 History Of The 1903 Penny